justinkim2015/karaoke-song-organizer/README.md

 ###### Live: http://www.karaoke.justins-portfolio.live

 ## Description
+This application allows the user to search thousands of songs via the Genius API to organize a playlist for your next karaoke night.
+It automatically looks up the lyrics for your songs and saves them to a postgreSQL database for easy access in the future.

-This application allows the user to organize a playlist of your favorite karaoke songs.
-Additionally, you can search and save karaoke stores either by nearby places or an address or name.
+Additionally, users are able to search and save karaoke stores either by nearby places or an address or name incase you find a great deal or amazing room setups.
+After saving a location the app will use several Google APIs to provide a map to the store and its hours of operation.

+The organization of the site was fairly simple, but the biggest difficulty I encountered when making this project was gathering the necessary informatio, especially lyric information.
+It was difficult to find a free or cheaply priced API which provided full lyrics for the large number of songs I wanted to support.
+In the end I used the HTTParty gem along with webscraping in order to download the lyrics from Genius.com.

 ## Technologies Used
 - Ruby on Rails